recogito/recogito-studio/README.md

 #### ANON_KEY

-The Recogito Studio server is based on [Supabase](https://supabase.com/) platform.
+The Recogito Studio server is based on the [Supabase](https://supabase.com/) platform.
 They have tools that can generate appropriate and random keys for use with Supabase.

 Go to the [Securing your services sections here](https://supabase.com/docs/guides/self-hosting/docker#securing-your-services).